 If students asked friends and family about 7/7On 7th July, 2005 four suicide bombers coordinated attacks on the London transport system.
 52 people were killed and estimated 700 injured. for homework, this is the time to share that – in small groups and/or whole class.
 They might be able to record further consequences in their book at this stage.
 Even if this task was not completed, certainly remind them of the overall enquiry question and recap on previous lesson.
 Emphasise that 52 (+4 bombers) died that day and over 700 were injured (probably a conservative estimate) and an unknown number of people connected to those killed and injured have experienced unrecorded effects.
-Slide 2 shows one of the iconic images of the day – a woman with her face badly burned and covered – and how she looks today.
+MV History Resource 2.1 Presentation Slide 2 shows one of the iconic images of the day – a woman with her face badly burned and covered – and how she looked after her recovery.

 The specific focus for this lesson is to consider who was affected by 7/7 on the actual day other than the 52 victims themselves.
-Play the film of Dr Laurence Buckman (who helped those injured on the number 30 bus) which lasts for 15 minutes.
-During film, students begin to fill in summary sheet, focusing on:
+Play MV History Resource 2.2 Dr Buckman testimonial video (15 minutes).
+Dr Laurence Buckman was at a meeting at BMA House (British Medical Association) on Tavistock Square when the bomb exploded on the number 30 bus.
+He helped the injured all that day.
+While watching the video, students begin to fill in MV History Resource 2.3 Summary sheet Who was involved in 7/7, focusing on:

 - Who was involved 7/7 and how

 - How 7/7 is described